lukedays/ExcelNativeAot/README.md

 ### Instructions

 - Clone the project
+- Set `Addin` as the starting project if it's not already
 - Debug > Start Debugging by using the `Excel` settings
 - Debug > Attach to Process... and choose `EXCEL.EXE`
 - Open `TestSheet.xlsx`